RiteshRanaGit/digdong/README.md

 # digdong
-A copy of a site for practice
+A copy of a site for practice.
-Use bootstap css html 5
+Use bootstap css html 5.
 😊🙏